Skip to content

 4. Implement optimizations:

-5. Verify performance improvements:
+5. Verify improvements:

-6. Proactive monitoring:
+6. Set up proactive monitoring:

 Best practices for SQL performance